nikfrank/snoop-hooks/README.md

 To accomplish this goal, we'll need to learn how to [check a string with a regex in javascript](https://www.google.com/search?q=check+string+regex+js)

-now that we've done that, let's plop that regex down into a utility file, export it, import it to App.js and use it for our check
+now that we've done that, let's plop that regex down into a well named file, export it, import it to App.js and use it for our check

 `$ touch ./src/emailRegex.js`